gdbooks/3DCollisions/Chapter4/model_test_sphere.md

     float newSphereRad = sphere.Radius * Math.Max(
         Math.Max(inverseWorldMatrix[0, 0], inverseWorldMatrix[1, 1]),
         inverseWorldMatrix[2, 2]);

+    // We make this new sphere because the old one is passed in
+    // by reference.
+We don't want to actually modify
+    // the reference!
     Sphere translatedSphere = new Sphere(newSpherePos, newSphereRad);

     // Broad-phase